 Skip to content

-October 2025 Upcoming Events at Lincoln Harbor, NJ
+December 2025 Upcoming Events at Lincoln Harbor, NJ

 Dear Colleagues,

-This month, the UBS Cooking School and community events calendars are filled with fun and engaging classes, events, and activations.
+This month, the UBS Cooking School and community events calendars are packed with fun and engaging classes, events, and activations.
 Included are some delicious recipes for you to enjoy, as well as highlights of some of our Cooking School classes, Wellness Wednesday classes, and upcoming community events.
 Please join us for these exciting “Key Occasions.”

 Regards,